Angelina-Wang/Angelina-Wang.github.io/_pages/cv.md

 Work experience
 ======
 * August 2017-present: Undergraduate Researcher at [**Berkeley Artificial Intelligence Research Lab**](http://bair.berkeley.edu)
-  * Work under Pieter Abbeel’s group with postdoc Aviv Tamar on visual planning for robotic manipulation
+  * Work in Pieter Abbeel’s group with postdoc Aviv Tamar on visual planning for robotic manipulation

 * January 2017-present: Engineering Lead at [**Archer**](https://www.archerimpact.com) (Technology Nonprofit)
   * Use Node and React to build a web application that will allow for an entirely new way to conduct open source investigations